 Looking ahead to the 2021-2022 school year, we know that we will be fighting an uphill battle, as our teachers, staff, and families are fatigued, and many of our students need additional support to get back on track.

 The dollars allocated through the Elementary and Secondary School Emergency Relief (ESSER) Fund are critical to getting our teachers and students back on track and ready for the upcoming school year and whatever lies ahead.

-For the 2021-22 School year, Coppell ISD has been allocated approximately $1.9M from ESSER III funds for the grant period beginning March 20, 2020 through September 30, 2023.
+Coppell ISD has been allocated approximately $6.6M in ARP ESSER funds for the grant period beginning March 20, 2020 through September 30, 2023.
 We have a comprehensive, working plan to holistically tackle our needs.
 Our plan is informed by feedback, research, and a commitment to ensuring every student in Coppell ISD is prepared for success.